Simple

 String

 Returns the route group of the current route the Exchange is being routed.
-Not all routes has a group assigned, so this may be null.
+Not all routes have a group assigned, so this may be null.

 stepId